alexholcombe/nStream/README.md

 What proportion of trials should be single-trial?

-Dooesn't fully support yet cuing more than 2 streams and then having single post-cue.
+Doesn't fully support yet cuing more than 2 streams and then having single post-cue.